cirosantilli/git-tutorial/index.md

 Now when using `git diff --color`, this will work automatically.

-#third party tools
+#Third party tools

 ##tig

-Overpowered curses Gitk written in C:
+Overpowered curses gitk written in C:

     https://github.com/git/git